younesbram/E-sports-AI-Coach/README.md

 TTS output of AI-generated advice.

 ## Future Enhancements
+this project is not to be taken seriously, and does not endorse cheating.
 **Continuous Video Analysis**: Implement [real-time video processing](https://cookbook.openai.com/examples/gpt_with_vision_for_video_understanding) to provide ongoing advice without the need for screenshot capture.
 **Voice Cloning Based on Selected Champion**: Integrate ElevenLabs or tortoise-tts for voice cloning to match the in-game champion.
 Could add celebrities like tyler1, joe rogan, idk.
 **Interactive Voice Commands**: Allow players to ask specific questions using WhisperV3 STT for more personalized advice.